Custom Search

 With the dispensation of the terms Mother and Father, government officials say that the concept of the traditional family has changed with the times.
 Homosexuals who adopt children, need to be identified in more fitting terms.

-So new births registered at the State Civil Registries in the Family Book now fall under the headings of Parent (progenitor) A, and Parent (progenitor) B.
+So new births registered at the State Civil Registries in the Family Book now fall under the headings of Parent (progenitor) a, and Parent (progenitor) B.

 The new changes replacing Mother and Father come courtesy of a ministerial order.

-"Juan Fernando López Aguilar, Spanish Minister of Justice, excused the ministerial order by claiming since the government modified "the status of civil marriages, to allow the union of same-sex couples, it was necessary for a new format for the Family Book (Libro de Familia) and one that uses terms such as "Parent A" and "Parent B" instead of "Father" and "Mother".
+"Juan Fernando López aguilar, Spanish Minister of Justice, excused the ministerial order by claiming since the government modified "the status of civil marriages, to allow the union of same-sex couples, it was necessary for a new format for the Family Book (Libro de Familia) and one that uses terms such as "Parent a" and "Parent B" instead of "Father" and "Mother".

 "That's right.
 To match up its same-sex marriage legislation to the Civil Registry, the government deemed that Spaniards could no longer qualify themselves as either "Fathers" or "Mothers" of their children."
 (LifeSiteNews.com, March 10, 2006).